zachmccabe/beijing/docs/faq.md

 ## Why write a field guide?

 After hearing visiting photographers ask the same questions over and over, I decided it was time to do something about it.
 Books are self-contained and offline.
 That might be handy when you’re inside the great firewall.

+## Do you have a different question?

+Read all this way and still looking for answers – we can’t have that.
+Please email me and let’s figure it out together: <hello@zachmccabe.com>